abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 console.log(removedItem); // ['U', 'L']
 ```

-We can use `slice` without any arg to create copy of an original array without affecting the original one
+We can use `slice` without an arg to create a copy of an original array without affecting the original one

 #### 🔸 Array.indexOf

-Look for an array item based on given index and return item else it will return -1
+Look for an array item based on a given index and return item else it will return -1

 #### 🔸 Array.lastIndexOf

-Same as indexof but Look for an array item from the end and based on given index and return item else it will return -1
+Same as indexof but Look for an array item from the end and based on a given index and return item else it will return -1

 #### 🔸 Array.includes